uptonking/note4yaoo/note-react-blog.md

 ```

 - This is precisely the reason why `useCallback` and `useMemo` exist.
 So here's how you'd fix that (all together now)
-- Note that this same thing applies for the dependencies array passed to `useEffect` , `useLayoutEffect` , `useCallback` , and `useMemo` .
+- Note that this same thing applies for the dependencies array passed to `useEffect/useLayoutEffect/useCallback` , and `useMemo` .

 ``` typescript
 function CountButton({onClick, count}) {